greenelab/cimr-d/doc/contributing.md

 [The list is maintained in the cimr-d github repository](https://github.com/greenelab/cimr-d/blob/master/processed/README.md) for convenient review and download.
-Periodically, data will undergo additional review to be released on an archive service such as [zenodo]( https://zenodo.org) to allow bulk downloads.
+Periodically, data will undergo additional review to be released on an archive service such as [zenodo](https://zenodo.org) to allow bulk downloads.

 ## What happens after I submit a pull request with new data?

 _cimr-d_ is based on a continuous integration service, [CircleCI](https://circleci.com).
-Once a pull request with a new yaml file is opened, it will go through the CI service for automated file checking, processing and ID harmonizations before data is accepted for storage in _cimr-d_.
+Once a pull request with a new yaml file is opened, it will go through the cimr-d pipeline for automated file checking, processing and ID harmonizations before data is accepted for storage in _cimr-d_.
 One may check the status of the automated steps by the colored dots next to the PR commit history in the GitHub.
 Orange means the PR has been submitted and is pending processing.
 Green means the PR has passed all pre-requisites to proceed into the _cimr-d_ AWS S3 bucket for public downloads.
+Once the PR has been checked, both the submitted and processed data are manually reviewed before the PR is approved.
+Subsequently, data merged into the master branch will be relocated to a designated S3 bucket for public downloads.

+## How long does it take for the PR to be approved?

+_cimr-d_ processing depends on the size of the data.
+A typical data containing $\lt$ 10 million variants would take a few minutes or less.
+Larger files (e.g. $\gt$ 150 million variants) may take a significantly longer time due to I/O limits.
+An example eqtl file from the Genotype-Tissue Expression (GTEx), for instance, may take about an hour.

+Additionally, in order to make sure all data processed are suitable for _cimr-d_ release, the resulting processed dataset(s) are manually reviewed before the PR is approved.
+We try to provide feedback for changes or approve the PR within one or two business days.

 ## I got an error message in the cimr log, what does it mean exactly?